mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 # Symbolic AI (Optional Material)

 When I started my paid career as an AI practitioner in 1982 my company bought me a Xerox 1108 Lisp Machine and I spent every spare moment I had working through two books by Patrick Winston that I had purchased a few years earlier: "Lisp" and "Artificial Intelligence."
 This material was mostly what is now called symbolic AI or good old fashioned AI (GOFAI).
 The material in this chapter is optional for modern AI developers but I recently wrote the Python examples listed below when I was thinking of how different knowledge representation is today compared to 40 years ago.
 Except for the material using Python + Swi-Prolog, and Python + the MiniZinc constraint satisfaction system there is nothing in this chapter that I would consider using today for work but you might enjoy the examples anyway.
-After this short chapter we will bear down on deep learning, information organization using RDF and property graph data stores.
+After this chapter we will bear down on deep learning, information organization using RDF and property graph data stores.

 I do not implement three examples in this chapter in "pure Python," rather, I use the Python bindings for three well known tools that are implemented in C/C++: